Halifax Public Library

 I was also in residence at A Tiny Lab during late September and early October 2018, cooking lunches for the centre.

 I was honoured to speak at the launch of this exciting venture, as a parent and culinary educator, in September 2018.
 It is a School-Community-University partnership that will build a new food environment in our public schools here in Nova Scotia that is fundamentally health-promoting, all with fervent support from government, NGOs and private foundations.
 It’s an inspiring and achievable goal: we CAN make the healthy choice the easy, natural and available choice.
 In May 2019 the Canadian Minister of Health announced that the Public Health Agency of Canada is committing 5 million dollars to this project.
 I’m so proud to be a part of this great new initiative.
-Stay tuned for further details on my involvement!